Crispy Roasted Chickpeas in the Oven (Ranch Seasoning)

 Add chickpeas to a bowl, add avocado oil and ranch seasonings.Stir the chickpeas well until fully coated with the ranch seasoning.
 Add parchment paper or a liner to a baking sheet for easy clean up.
 Add the chickpeas and bake in preheated 450F oven for 25 minutes.
 After 25 minutes, turn off the oven but don’t remove the chickpeas.
 Let them sit in the hot oven for 15 minutes or until crispy.
 Once crispy, remove from the oven and let cool completely before enjoying.

-Ranch Roasted Chickpeas
+Crispy Oven Roasted Ranch Chickpeas

 Guided Recipe Video